-Some pupils with Special educational needs receive an Education Health Care Plan.
-These pupils are likely to have severe or extremely long term complex needs that require more specialist advice and support.
+Some pupils with Special Educational Needs receive an Education Health Care Plan.
+These pupils are likely to have severe, long term, or complex needs that require more specialist advice and support.

-For pupils with EHCP's an Annual Review Meeting has to be held once a year which may coincide with one of the regular reviews.
+For pupils with EHCPs an Annual Review Meeting has to be held once a year which may coincide with one of the regular reviews.
 At this meeting, consideration is given as to whether the EHCP should continue, and whether provision/strategies should be maintained or amended.
 It should set new long-term objectives and outcomes for the following year.
 Annual Review meetings are normally held during the school day.
 All relevant professionals, including those who contributed to the original statement/EHCP, are invited to attend or to submit a written report.